Agriculture

 Philippine documentation (runs during DETE processing) 2–4 weeks Worker / CA Recruitment

-Irish D-visa application 2–4 weeks Worker (Irish Embassy Manila)
+Irish D-visa application ~8 weeks (ISD stated expectation) Worker (Irish Embassy Manila)

 Travel, arrival, PPS number, IRP registration 1–2 weeks Worker / CA Recruitment